saasus-platform/implementation-sample-api-csharp/README.md

 ### 3. Open the .NET Framework 4.8 project in Visual Studio

 1. **Open the .NET Framework 4.8 project in Visual Studio**
-   Open SampleWebApplication.sln located in implementation-sample-api-csharp/SampleWebApplication/ using Visual Studio.
+   Open SampleWebAppDotNet48.sln located in implementation-sample-api-csharp/SampleWebAppDotNet48/ using Visual Studio.

 2. **Install the SaaSus SDK**
    Use the local NuGet feed to install the SaaSus SDK package: